dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 generated data IRI contains one or more [UUID](https://tools.ietf.org/html/rfc4122) identifiers to make it unique.
 To keep data IRIs relatively short, each UUID is [base64url-encoded](https://tools.ietf.org/html/rfc4648#section-5), without padding;
 thus each UUID is a 22-character string.
+DSP-API supports UUID version 4 or 5.

 Data IRIs are not currently intended to be dereferenced as URLs.
 Instead, each Knora resource has a separate [permalink](permalinks.md).